 “The most effective way to learn is to play with people who are better than you, which is why mentorship is such an important tradition in jazz,” Nicole explains.
 Both her mentors, the acclaimed multi-instrumentalist George Colligan and renowned drummer Alan Jones, supplied her with opportunities to perform alongside and record with them, pushing Nicole to both embrace the rich lineage of bebop while simultaneously testing the limits of contemporary standards.
 “I feel like I’m always on the cusp of preserving something historic and growing something new,” shares Nicole.
 “In creating my own voice as a player, I’ve had to accept that I like all kinds of music.
 You have to listen to the tradition and bend to the contemporaries.
 I think it adds a lot to my own sound and my own approach to writing.”

 Although Nicole’s influences can be dated back to bebop mainstays including Charlie Parker and Sonny Rollins, or post bop John Coltrane and Gary Bartz, she says she tries to “emulate a fusion of every kind of music she loves, put into a jazz canon, digestible for jazz musicians.”
 Compositionally she doesn’t draw from jazz alone, but instead from pop musicians like Roberta Flack, or from one of the many bands she’s in, which range from funk to synth pop to free jazz.

-Nicole’s forthcoming debut album will showcase her impressive repertoire, with musical appearances and collaborations with Portland heavy hitters Alan Jones, George Colligan, Charlie Porter and Jon Lakey.
-Post-album release, Nicole has been accepted into USC’s Thornton School of Music in Los Angeles, where she will pursue her Master’s in Music this fall.
+Nicole’s forthcoming debut album showcases her impressive repertoire, with musical appearances and collaborations with Portland heavy hitters Alan Jones, George Colligan, Charlie Porter and Jon Lakey.
+Post-album release, Nicole has been accepted into USC’s Thornton School of Music in Los Angeles, where she is currently pursuing her Master’s in Music.